guivicj/videoGamesManager/README.md

-Little program for learning the basics of file management as if you have to manage four types of consoles.
+A small program to learn the basics of file management, simulating the management of four types of consoles.